beekley/plunder/RULES.md

 * Any abilities it has.
 * How much `power`/`toughness` that this item adds to the ship.

-The back-side shows which slot it can be used, and what type it is.
+The back-side shows in which `location` it can be used, and what `type` it is.
 If it displays multiple options, then it satisfies any of them.

 ## Setup